 Harkins Society History

-In 1955 "The Society of the Golden Pouch," a spoof surgical society, was established by residents to honor the Department of Surgery's first Chairman, Henry N. Harkins, on the occasion of a dinner celebrating his fiftieth birthday.
+In 1955 "The Society of the Golden Pouch," a spoof surgical society, was established by residents to honor the Department of Surgery's first Chairman, Henry N. Harkins, on the occasion of a dinner celebrating his 50th birthday.
 The "founders" intended that the new society would disband at the end of the evening.

 The Harkins Society, as it was renamed, instead went on to become the Department's Alumni Society.
 Its membership includes the Department of Surgery Faculty, former chief residents, and fellows.
 In 1963, the Society was incorporated as a tax-exempt organization.
 Today, the Harkins Society is rich with tradition.